Social media has become a significant part of most people’s daily routines.

-- Use tools like Canva and Piktochart for quality graphics.
+- Use tools and templates from platforms like Canva and Piktochart to create quality graphics.

 4. Share Customer Testimonials & Reviews

-You’re about to buy a new product, but you want to learn more about it first.
+Imagine this: You’re about to buy a new product but want to learn more about it first.

-If this says anything to you as a marketer, it’s that reviews from happy customers are powerful magnets at your disposal.
+If this says anything to you as a marketer, reviews from happy customers are powerful magnets at your disposal.

 And while you’ve probably already posted them on your website and blog, make sure not to leave social media out.